abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### After measuring the system $X_1$, we might know some information about the $X_2$.
 How to represent it mathematically?

-We said that if we measure the $X_1$ system, then sometimes it will give us some information about the state of the $X_2$.
+We said that if we measure the system $X_1$ and $X_1$ and $X_2$ are correlated, then it will give us some information about the state of the $X_2$.
 To represent this specific relation between $X_1$ and $X_2$ we will use the following conditional probabiltiy formula.

 $$\begin{equation}\tag{7}
 Pr(X_2=b | X_1=a) = \frac{Pr((X_1,X_2)=(a,b))}{Pr(X_1=a)}
 \end{equation}
 $$

-The probabilty that $X_2=b$ based on the condition that the measurement that $X_1=a$ is defined by the above conditional probability formula.
+The probabilty that $X_2=b$ based on the condition that the measurement of $X_1=a$ is defined by the above conditional probability formula.
 In the numerator we have the probabilty for the specific case where $(X_1,X_2)=(a,b)$.
-In the denominator we have the probability of $X_1=a$ and $X_2=c$ for each $c \in \Sigma_2$.
+In the denominator we have to sum the probability of $X_1=a$ and $X_2=c$ for each $c \in \Sigma_2$.

 When we see the example we will understand that the denominator is for the normalization.
 Here normalization means, If you sum the above computed probability for each classical state $b \in \Sigma_2$, then we will get the sum 1.

 > What if denominator is 0?

 The case where $Pr(X_1=a) = 0$ won't be a problem, because in that case we won't check for the probability vector of $X_2$ based on the condition that $X_1=a$.
-This is due to the reason that the event $X_1=a$ is never going to happen when the probability of that event is 0.
+Because the event $X_1=a$ is never going to happen when the probability of that event is 0.

 ###  How do we find the updated state vector of the system after the measurement of one or subset of the multiple systems?

 In this section we will explore the idea of partial measurement using state vectors and dirac notations.
-Lets first consider the following probability vector that represents that state of two bits which we have already seen in the `equation-1`.
+Lets first take an example of the probability vector that represents the state of two bits which we have already seen in the `equation-1`.

 $$ |\psi\rangle = \sum_{(a,b) \in \Sigma_1 \times \Sigma_2} r_{ab}|ab\rangle$$

-If we have measured that the $X_1=a$, then how can we represent the updated probability vector of the system?
-When two systems are independent then we won't have any information about $X_2$ until we measure it, but when two systems are correlated we will get some information about the system $X_2$ before actually measuring it.
-To formally represent the change of our knowledge about $X_2$ we need to find two values that correspond to the numerator and denominator of the `equation-7`.
+How could we represent the updated probability vector of the system on condition that we have measured the system $X_1=a$?
+We know that if these two systems are independent, then we won't have any information about $X_2$ until we measure it.
+But if these two systems are correlated, then we would get some information about the probability outcome of the system $X_2$ before actually measuring it.
+To formally represent this knowledge about $X_2$ we need to find two values that correspond to the numerator and denominator of the `equation-7`.

-First the numerator corresponds to the probability associated with each state $b \in \Sigma_2$ where we already measured that $X_1=a$.
-Since we don't know the state of the $X_2$, it will have some probability associated with each classical state $b \in \Sigma_2$.
+First the numerator corresponds to the probability associated with each state $b \in \Sigma_2$ on condition that we have already measured the system $X_1=a$.
+Since we don't know the exact state of the system $X_2$, it will have some probability associated with each classical state $b \in \Sigma_2$.
 This can be described using the following vector.

 $$
 \begin{equation} \tag{8}